hangarlink/hangarexport/README.md

 ## Download your RSI Pledge and Buyback data into JSON and CSV files

+## How to install this chrome extension

+* Ensure this code is not compressed or zipped (unzip if required)
+* Open chrome.
+* Double check you have no other extensions loaded that may affect the RSI website.
+* Double check that HangarXPLOR is disabled if you have used that extension previously.
+* Type the following into the address bar: chrome://extensions
+* Switch on developer mode (toggle on the right top called developer mode)
+* Click the button Load unpacked
+* Navigate to the folder containing the extracted code

+## How to use this chrome extension

+* Open a new tab and browse to https://robertsspaceindustries.com/account/pledges
+* Click the export button on the left hand sidebar menu
+* Wait for chrome to work its way through your pledge and buybacks pages
+* Allow chrome to download two files
+* The CSV file can be loaded into spreadsheet software
+* The JSON file can be further processed on https://hangar.link

+## More about this chrome extension

 * Zero external libraries used.
 * Vanilla Javascript.
 * Simple code, Easy to audit.